 - Are they expanding?
 Scaling down?

-Review Marketing efforts
+Review Marketing Channels

 Analyzing your competitor’s website and social media accounts are the fastest and easiest way to gauge their marketing efforts.
 Take note of the following and copy down the URL for future reference: